rebelsky/sams-assorted-musings-reflections/disappearing-articles-2019-07-24.md

 ---

+Postscript: Someone managed to find the article in Google's cache.
+I'm not sure why they could find it and I could not.

+> **Report: Dream Center Execs Believed They Would Get Help From Trump Officials**

+> By [Andrew Kreighbaum](https://www.insidehighered.com/users/andrew-kreighbaum // July 24, 2019

+> Internal company emails and documents show executives at Dream Center Education Holdings believed a top Education Department official would pull strings to help with accreditation challenges after its purchase of a chain of for-profit colleges, _The New York Times_ [reported](https://www.nytimes.com/2019/07/23/us/politics/dream-center.html) Tuesday.

+> Dream Center, a Los Angeles-based nonprofit with no prior higher education experience, agreed to buy the Argosy University chain and multiple Art Institutes campuses from Education Management Corporation in 2017.
+But it almost immediately encountered problems with accreditors.
+The Education Department cut off access to federal student aid for Dream Center campuses in March after weeks of reports about the colleges failing to pay out student aid.
+The Trump administration's oversight of the transaction has now [come under scrutiny](https://www.insidehighered.com/news/2019/04/03/another-profit-giant-collapses-critics-dream-center-deal-wonder-why-feds-didnt-seek) from consumer groups and congressional Democrats.

+> The Higher Learning Commission, which accredited several Art Institutes campuses, pulled its accreditation in January 2018.
+But Dream Center continued to advertise that its campuses were accredited -- meaning students' credits would be recognized by employers and could transfer elsewhere -- for five more months until they were told to stop by the Education Department.
+Diane Auer Jones, the department's principal deputy under secretary and point person for higher ed policy, told Congress she was unaware of the HLC decision until almost six months later. _The Times_ reports that Dream Center executives discussed in internal email communications being tipped off by the Education Department about a forthcoming "retroactive" accreditation policy, contradicting the department's timeline.

+> An Education Department spokeswoman told the _Times_ that Dream Center didn't receive any special benefits and that the department had sought to help as many students transfer into new programs as possible.
+Jones also said the accreditation issues didn't push the chain of colleges toward financial collapse but only dictated whether students could transfer credits elsewhere.

+I'm still not sure why I couldn't get the cached page at the time, but can now.
+In any case, I'm glad to see that my strange search strategy helped me get most of the article.

+---

 [1] I also read _Chronicle_.
 However, I find myself drawn to _IHE_ because it has more short articles and includes more discussion [2].